GrissomErick/Bamazon/README.md

  UNC Coding Boot Camp - Bamazon - Assignment #10 (MySQL)
  <p></p>

-**MyRant** - Bamazon is Amazon-like storefront terminal console application that can take orders from a customer, display the order total, display depleted stock and resupply the inventory using a separate management terminal console application. .
+**Project Description** - Bamazon is Amazon-like storefront terminal console application that can take orders from a customer, display the order total, display depleted stock and resupply the inventory using a separate management terminal console application.

-**MyBonus** - Used the [Cli-table](https://www.npmjs.com/package/cli-table) npm package  to format the applications table outputs
+**Bonus** - Used the [Cli-table](https://www.npmjs.com/package/cli-table) npm package  to format the applications table outputs